nukopian/DBIx-Squirrel/README.md

     print "Id: $_->{Id}\n"
       if $itr->iterate('Acme Rocket')->single;

-    # Accessing column values using using fancy iterators can be accomplished
+    # Accessing column values using using fancy iterators is be accomplished
-    # as shown above, but also via accessors.
-Regardless of case, accessors
+    # as shown above or via accessors.
+Regardless of case, accessors just work.
-    # work.

     $itr = $dbh->results('SELECT Id, Name FROM product WHERE Name=?')->slice({});
     print "Id: ", $_->Id, "\n"